nutella-framework/docs/protocol/nutella.location.md

 ` nutella.location.resourceUpdated(function(resource) {}) ` called whena a resource is updated (you need to enable the update of that resource first

-` nutella.location.resourceEntered(function(dynamicResource, staticResource) {}) ` called whena a dynamic resource enters in a static resource range
+` nutella.location.resourceEntered(function(dynamicResource, staticResource) {}) ` called when a dynamic resource enters in a static resource range

-` nutella.location.resourceExited(function(dynamicResource, staticResource) {}) ` called whena a dynamic resource exits in a static resource range
+` nutella.location.resourceExited(function(dynamicResource, staticResource) {}) ` called when a dynamic resource exits in a static resource range

+Callback function called when location module is ready

+` nutella.location.ready(function() {}) ` called when nutella.location is ready